 Content marketing successfully during a recession relies on making every piece of content count.
 To do this, you need to conduct effective market research.
 Know who your audience is and then create content specific to them.

-When creating this content as part of your recession marketing strategy, focus on solving the challenges of your audience.
+When creating this content as part of your recession content marketing strategy, focus on solving the challenges of your audience.
 People want content that helps them solve a need or challenge; they don’t want you to sell to them.

 Collaborate with sales and customer success teams